 - Staffing commitment

-Cook Children's Pharmacy provides service to patients admitted to the Emergency Department, inpatients and outpatients admitted to on-campus clinics.
+Cook Children's Pharmacy provides service to patients admitted to the Emergency Department, inpatients and outpatients.
 The pharmacy operates under a decentralized model, with a majority of pharmaceutical care occurring on the patient care units.
-Pharmacy services include drug procurement and storage, preparation and dispensing, drug therapy monitoring, admission medication reconciliation, patient education, and parenteral nutrition evaluation.
+Pharmacy services include drug procurement and storage, preparation and dispensing, drug therapy monitoring, medication reconciliation, patient education, and parenteral nutrition evaluation.
 The pharmacy is a part of the medical center's clinical support division and reports activities through the Pharmacy and Therapeutics Committee.

 The pharmacy team